dkirkby/E4S/projects/Photons.md

     if ADU0 > HI:
         ADU0 = LO
 ```
+Values in the code starting with `0x` are integers specified in hexadecimal notation.
 Download your program and click on the **Serial** icon in the Mu editor toolbar: you should see a stream of numbers being printed, using the
 [python tuple](https://docs.python.org/3.8/library/stdtypes.html#tuple) format `(1234,)`.